 Spectators at the baseball field described hearing about 15 shots from Linville's home, which is about a half-mile away from the junior high school.
-All children were then removed from the field after the shots were heard, as a precaution.
+According to court documents, all children were removed from the field after the shots were heard, as a precaution.

 A handgun was recovered from inside Linville's home during the investigation.

-Linville is charged with one count each of pointing a firearm at another person and criminal recklessness with a deadly weapon.
-Both are level 6 felonies.
+Linville was initially charged with pointing a firearm at another person and criminal recklessness.